TimFinnigan/gesture-to-shortcut/README.md

 This application uses:
 - MediaPipe for hand tracking and gesture recognition
 - Electron for the desktop application wrapper
-- Robot.js for simulating keyboard events
+- AppleScript for simulating keyboard events

 ## Troubleshooting